SENG480/UVicDSA19/Bokeh/chapter.md

 ### List of Architecturally Significant Requirements

 * Optimized rendering times for varying datasets.
-The amount of time required for Bokeh to deliver visuals is crucial to its performance goal.
+The amount of time required for Bokeh to deliver visuals is crucial to its performance goals.
 * Support for large datasets.
 Bokeh's ability to handle large amounts of data without sacrificing any performance or effectiveness.
 * Alternative language use.
 The ability to use Bokeh with a variety of programming languages is critical for the flexibility of the application.
 * Interactivity
 * Browser embedding.
 The ability to utilize Bokeh visualizations from most modern browsers.
 * Visualization accuracy.
-The capacity to accurately represent large data is crucial to Bokeh's effectiveness.
+The capacity to accurately represent large data while utilizing various optimization techniques is crucial to Bokeh's effectiveness.
 * Visualization options.
-The capacity to offer users a multtitude of choice in the way they desire to present data.
+The capacity to offer users a multitude of choice in the way they desire to present their data.
 * Aesthetic Design.
-Not only being able to offer accurate visulizations but for them to be visually appealing as well.
+Not only offering technically accurate visulizations, but for them to be visually appealing as well.
 * Input data format agnostic.

 ## Utility Tree